|Restrictions:||OU applicants only|

 - Passport valid through six months after program ends, or a copy of a receipt showing that an application has been submitted.
 (U.S. passport application)

 - One faculty recommendation, submitted electronically as part of the application process

-- In Cork, University College Cork's University Hall, Victoria Lodge or similar facility
+- In Cork, University College Cork's Victoria Mills or similar facility

 It is each applicant's responsibility to share information about cost with family members who need to know and understand how the payment system works.

 There are a number of scholarships available for study abroad students.
 Below is a partial list to get you started.

 - Presidential International Travel Fellowships, an OU need-based scholarship for airfare.
-Summer applicants now can apply by September 20 for early consideration!
-Second deadline = February 28, 2016.
+Deadline is February 26, 2017.

-- Benjamin A. Gilman International Scholarship - a nationally competitive award for Pell Grant recipients Early applications are open now for summer.
-Deadline is10/6/2015.
-Second deadline is 3/01/2016.
+- Benjamin A. Gilman International Scholarship - a nationally competitive award open to PELL Grant recipients.
+Applications open in mid-January and the deadline is 3/7/2017.

 When applications are open, an "Apply Now" button will show at the top and bottom of this brochure.
 Interested students need to attend a Study Abroad 101 information session to learn the basics about study abroad, and schedule an appointment with Karen Elmore, College of Arts and Sciences International Programs Coordinator.
 Both things are required for a complete application.